JulianKemmerer/PipelineC/docs/pypeline_guide.md

-`AUTO_PIPELINE` spends area to get throughput: one full copy of your function's hardware, sliced into stages, accepting a new input every cycle. `AUTO_FSM` spends time to get area: **one copy of each distinct operation**, reused across several cycles.
+`AUTO_PIPELINE` spends area to get throughput: one full copy of your function's hardware, sliced into stages, accepting a new input every cycle. `AUTO_FSM` spends time to get area: shared units reused across several cycles.
+Its default search also considers the combinational rewrites available to `AUTO_COMB_SHARE`, choosing by full scheduled area (including muxes, registers and control), not simply by the smallest combinational graph.

 ```python
 @hw_func